Destroid1669/MyLibrary/CONTRIBUTING.md

 # Contributing to python builtins

-Welcome!  python_built-ins is a library that aims to closely resemble python built-in ones behavior and execution output.
+Welcome! python_builtins is a library that aims to closely resemble python builtins behavior and execution output.

 Thanks for contributing to the maintenance of the this library Even if your contribution is not ultimately accepted, the fact